 3.1 The study group chairmen perform the duties required of them within their study groups or within joint coordination activities.

-3.2 Appointment of chairmen and vice-chairmen shall be primarily based upon demonstrated competence both in technical content of the study group concerned and in the management skills required.
+3.2 Appointment of chairmen and vice-chairmen shall be based upon demonstrated competence both in technical content of the study group concerned and in the management skills required, taking into account the need to promote equitable geographical distribution and gender balance and the participation of developing countries.
 Those appointed should be active in the field of the study group concerned and committed to the work of the study group.
 Other considerations, including incumbency, shall be secondary.

 3.3 The mandate of a vice-chairman shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-T meetings or replacement of the chairman should he or she be unable to continue with study group duties.
 Each working party chairman provides technical and administrative leadership and should be recognized as having a role of equal importance to that of a study group vice-chairman.
+Each vice-chairman should be assigned specific functions based upon the study group program of work.

 3.4 On the basis of 3.2 above, appointed vice-chairmen should be considered first in the appointment of working party chairmen.
 However, that does not prevent other competent experts being appointed as working party chairmen.